HOW LONG HELPS SHORT

 You will find some basic quality polymer trainers on the following PTI Store page:

-For the measurements of the Pekiti-Tirsia long and short swords, visit:
+For the measurements of the Pekiti-Tirsia sticks, knives and swords, visit:

 Please remember to wear protective eye-wear whenever you are training with a weapon, even a polymer training sword or wooden stick or spear.